starwolf0320/web3-interview-preparation/README.md

   <summary>What is a decentralized ledger?</summary>
     <ul>
       <li>
-        I would describe it as a database that gets save from a group of people and is updated in regular blocks of time
+        I would describe it as a database that gets saved from a group of people and is updated in regular blocks of time
       </li>
     </ul>
 </details>